toxxicblood/my_work/AI/playground/fxmodel.md

 - This is an advanced variant of the Actor-Critic architecture.
 - The advantage in this algo refres to the advantage function
-- In A3C, multiple local workers run in parallel with their copy of the policy network and environment, collecting experiences and updating global networks asyncrhonously enabling eficient resource utilization, faster convergence , better exploration and more sample-efficient learning.
+- In A3C, multiple local workers run in parallel with their copy of the policy network and environment, collecting experiences and updating global networks asyncrhonously enabling efficient resource utilization, faster convergence , better exploration and more sample-efficient learning.
+This can be related to being in a gaming group with your friends, all playing the same game level.
+In this algorithm, there are many _"worker agents"_ (like players) that each try out different moves/strategies __independently__
+After each attempt in the level("environment") they update a global network(like a group strategy) on their experiences wether good or bad, helping create a better/the best plan to beat the level.

 - Accumulate gradients with respect to local policy network parameters $𝜃′$ using policy gradient and advantage estimation are calculated as:
     $𝛻𝜃′𝑙𝑜𝑔𝜋(𝑎𝑖|𝑠𝑖;𝜃′)(𝑅−𝑉(𝑠𝑖;𝜃𝑣′))$
 With: